Email: [email protected]

 Creativity, Economic Sociology, Fashion, Luxury, Market Dynamics, Mobility, Social Networks, Status, Style, Uncertainty, Watchmaking

-Power & Politics, Organizational Sociology, Social Networking Strategies
+Power & Politics, Organisational Sociology, Social Networking Strategies

 Household Goods & Textiles, Leisure, Entertainment & Hotels, Retailing

-Frédéric received his PhD in Sociology from Columbia University in the City of New York.
-He also holds an MPhil in Social and Political Sciences from the University of Cambridge (Trinity College) in the United Kingdom, an MSc in Management from Sciences Po Paris, and is a former fellow of the École Normale Supérieure de Cachan in France.
-He has recently been accredited to supervise research in management at Dauphine University in Paris.
-Prior to joining INSEAD as a full-time tenure-track faculty, he spent two years there as a post-doctoral research and teaching fellow position at the school for a period of two years.
-He has received several prestigious awards such as the Academy of Management OB Division’s 2012 Best Paper Award.
+Frédéric holds a PhD in Sociology from Columbia University, New York City; an MPhil in Social and Political Sciences from the University of Cambridge (Trinity College), United Kingdom; and an MSc in Management from Sciences Po, Paris.
+He is a former fellow of the École Normale Supérieure de Cachan, France.
+He has recently obtained accreditation to supervise research in management at Dauphine University, Paris.
+Prior to becoming a full-time tenure-track faculty at INSEAD, he held a post-doctoral research and teaching fellow position at the school for a period of two years.
+He has received several prestigious awards such as the Academy of Management Organisational Behaviour Division’s 2012 Best Paper Award.

-At INSEAD, Frédéric teaches Organizational Behavior II: Leading Organizations (OB2), Power & Politics (P&P), and Value Creation in Luxury & Fashion (VCL&F) in the MBA program.
-The goal of OB2 is to help students understand and leverage the social dynamics that occur in organizations.
-The aim of P&P is to help students develop a conceptual framework to understand power, and gain defensive and offensive political skills.
-In VCL&F Frédéric offers a broad overview of luxury and fashion to help students conduct successful careers in these sectors.
-He also teaches Organizational Sociology and Advanced Topics in OB/OT in the PhD program.
-He has written various cases on the luxury and fashion industries (LVMH, Raf Simons at Dior, WGSN...)
+At INSEAD, Frédéric teaches Organisational Behavior II: Leading Organisations (OB2), Power and Politics (P&P), and Value Creation in Luxury and Fashion (VCL&F) courses in the MBA programme.
+The goal of the OB2 course is to help the participants understand and leverage the social dynamics that occur in organisations.
+The P&P course aims to assist participants in developing a conceptual framework to understand power and gain defensive and offensive political skills.
+The VCL&F course offers a broad overview of luxury and fashion to help participants pursue successful careers in these sectors.
+Frédéric also teaches the Organisational Sociology and Advanced Topics in Organisational Behaviour/Organisational Theory courses in the PhD programme.
+He has written various case studies on luxury and fashion industries (LVMH, Raf Simons at Dior, WGSN...).